devchan64/devchan64.github.io/_posts/en/2025-05-14-startup-process-dx-guide.md

 ---

+# Guide to Process Transition for Startups

+---

 # Why is Process Transition Important for Startups?

 The strength of startups lies in rapid execution.
 However, non-repetitive execution leads to chaos, and execution without feedback does not lead to growth.